Tatvan

 Tatvan (Tetwan; Դատվան) is a city on the western shore of Lake Van, in Bitlis Province in eastern Turkey.
 It is the seat of Tatvan District.
 Its population is 79,214 (2021), making it the most populated municipality of the province.
 The current mayor is Mümin Erol (DEM Party).

 The town is populated by Kurds of the Bekiran tribe.
+Tatvan is located in Bitlis Province and is situated within the broader Kurdish-majority region of southeastern Turkey.
+Demographic studies have consistently identified Bitlis Province among the provinces with the highest concentrations of Kurdish speakers in Turkey.
+Demographic studies of Turkey's Kurdish-majority provinces have identified Bitlis Province, within which Tatvan is situated, as having a predominantly Kurdish-speaking population, where Kurmanji (Northern Kurdish) is the main vernacular language.

 History

 The citadel of Eski Tatvan possibly dates back to the Urartian period.
 It was used at least until the 17th century.
 Sayf al-Dawla, the Arab Hamdanid emir of Aleppo, visited Tatvan in 939/40.
 While he was there, he received the submission of the Armenian prince Ashot III of Taron.
 The town was historically an important place on the route from Van to Bitlis.
 By the 20th century, though, Tatvan had dwindled to a mere village, little more than "a cluster of houses by a jetty".
 It only developed back into a town when transport links improved around mid-century, with the construction of the railway in the 1950s and the improvement of the road to Van in 1964.
 In the 1980s, T.A.
 Sinclair wrote that the Denizcilik Bankası (Shipping Company) ran a good hotel on the south side of town, which was often full.
 The other hotels at the time, he wrote, were in the town centre and were not good.